composewell/nix-pack/README.md

 ```

 A sample `sources.nix`.
 Be careful to spell a name you are overriding from
-nix-pack correctly, if the name is different the override wll not
+nixpack correctly, if the name is different the override wll not
-occur and you will be using the version from nix-pack unknowingly:
+occur and you will be using the version from nixpack unknowingly:

 ```
 {nixpack}: